fmaymone/timeslot-api/doc/api/v1/groups/create_a_new_group.markdown

 Name : image
 Description : Image for the group

+Name : description
+Description : Description of the group (max.
+255 characters)

 Name : public
 Description : Is the group public? (true/false), default: &#39;false&#39;